|

 Yes, absolutely.
 Until I have a secure site, do not email credit card numbers to me.
 Either call me (1-888-495-1090) or email (or send by regular mail -- see address below) your phone number so that I can call you.

-You can go to my Printable Order Form, print it, fill it out, and send it in!
+ne way is that you can go to my Printable Order Form, print it, fill it out, and send it in!There are a couple of other different ways you can purchase the items you like.

 1. First, check the prices of your item(s) on the "quantity discount" page.